 From an emotional and relational perspective, staying home has its advantages.
 Dual working households have added pressures in family lifestyle and less time available to spend as a family.
 Arranging work schedules to allow for timely daycare pickups and drop-offs can be difficult and adds complexity in the ability to have a work/life balance.
 All this additional stress of managing both a household and a career creates tension in the relationship, whereby staying at home could alleviate those tensions and prevent marital discord.

 Leaving your job to stay at home is a big decision that you shouldn’t make lightly.
 Life has many unexpected turns.
-Your United Capital adviser can help you weigh the financial implications and help you put a plan in place that protects you and your loved ones.
+Your United Capital Boca Raton financial advisor can help you weigh the financial implications and help you put a plan in place that protects you and your loved ones.

 [i] The New York Times, Why U.S. Women Are Leaving Jobs Behind by Claire Cain miller and Liz Alderman, 12/12/2014